captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LIEUTENANT CARO:
 Just the coffee.
-And, um -- maybe just one more of those apple fritters?
+And, um—maybe just one more of those apple fritters?
 It’s okay I eat another fritter?

 ---